The ABCs of Investing in Sri Lankan Real Estate

 Unless you have the required funds to purchase your dream home right off, the best option is to apply for a housing loan.
 It’s also one of the safest options to make sure you don’t end up falling for any scams.
 To fund this, local commercial banks offer different housing loan schemes for locals and Sri Lankan expats.
 They are customized based on repayment period, repayment conditions, profession, value, etc. You can compare the latest home loan rates and decide on the best one for you.
 Use a home loan calculator as well to find out what your monthly repayments will be.

-However, for foreigners the Sri Lankan law doesn’t allow you to purchase property (apart from Condominiums) unless it is through a private limited company.
-For this, you need to open up bank accounts in a local bank to maintain everyday living funds and pay for the property purchase.
+However, for foreigners the Sri Lankan law doesn’t allow you to purchase property (apart from Condominiums).
+To purchase properties through a private limited company you need to open up bank accounts in a local bank to maintain everyday living funds and pay for the property purchase.
 If the property is being purchased through the company, then the account should be opened under its name.
 This process identifies the foreigner’s property as an investment to Sri Lanka rather than a mere purchase.

 An inward investment account (IIA) is the special bank account offered by international and selected local commercial banks in the country for such property investments.
 Transacting through this account for your property investment would mean that remitting funds to overseas can be done easily.